Instagram is known mostly for engagement. But how do you track it? Let’s cover some Instagram analytic tools you need to be using.

 All of this sounds great, right?

-But we haven’t even touched on their analytics yet.
+But we haven’t even touched on their Instagram analytics yet.

 Iconosquare has a 14-day, no credit-card-required free trial.
 Play around with the analytics before you commit to it with your cash.

-Sprout Social is similar to Iconosquare in that it combines analytics with content creation and management tools.
+Sprout Social is similar to Iconosquare in that it combines Instagram analytics with content creation and management tools.
+They also have a powerful Instagram analytics platform.

-It has a fully featured editorial calendar for scheduling new content across multiple different social account platforms (including Twitter and Facebook).
+It has a fully-featured editorial calendar for scheduling new content across multiple social account platforms (including Twitter and Facebook).

 Sprout Social is perfect for larger organizations with rigid guidelines, too, because it has a centralized media library to manage with built-in editing tools.